ipfs-shipyard/py-ipfs-http-client/docs/releasing.md

 <!-- APT line: `sudo apt install python3-sphinx python3-recommonmark`  -->
 <!--DNF line: `sudo dnf install python3-sphinx python3-recommonmark`-->

-At least reCommonMark 0.5 is required, so install it using PIP:
+At least Sphinx 3.0 with the `sphinx_autodoc_typehints` and reCommonMark 0.5 plugins is required, so install them using PIP:

-`pip3 install recommonmark~=0.5.0`
+`pip3 install Sphinx~=3.0 sphinx_autodoc_typehints recommonmark~=0.5.0`

+For best results Sphinx should be run with Python 3.8+ or typings will be incomplete.

 ## Hosting Documentation